Robust Spatial Confounding Adjustment via Basis Voting: Acknowledgement

 \section{Acknowledgement}

-The work was partly supported by National Institute of Health Sciences grant R01 ES033739 and ONR grant N000142412701.
-The authors acknowledge the use of ChatGPT.com for improving the exposition in some parts and for some assistance with developing the theoretical results.
+The work was partly supported by grants from the National Institutes of Health and the Office of Naval Research.
+The authors acknowledge the use of ChatGPT.com for improving the exposition in some parts, code writing, and for some assistance with developing the theoretical results (some claims generated by the authors were proved with help from ChatGPT).
+All code and proofs were independently verified by the authors, who take full responsibility for the content.
+We also sincerely thank Professor Jonas Peters and Felix Schur for detailed and valuable feedback on an initial draft of the manuscript.

 {S\arabic{section}} {S\arabic{section}.\arabic{lemma}} \makeatletter {S\arabic{section}} {S\arabic{section}.\arabic{lemma}} \makeatother

 \phantomsection